 Tax-free cash protection on transfer

-Some members of occupational pension schemes, section 32 buy-out policies or deferred annuity contracts have an entitlement to more than 25% of their pre 6 April 2006 benefits value as tax-free cash.
+Some individuals who had been members of occupational pension schemes, section 32 buy-out policies or deferred annuity contracts may have an entitlement to more than 25% of their pre 6 April 2006 benefits value as tax-free cash.
 This can be lost on transfer.

 Here we look at the types of transfer that allow this higher tax-free cash entitlement to be kept.